Prompts Without Evidence: How Neuroimaging Mentions Shift Clinical Vision-Language Model Predictions: Preference Learning in Detail

-~ We use MPO for preference finetuning which combines three complementary loss signals:
+We use MPO for preference finetuning which combines three complementary loss signals:

-where $\mathcal{L}_{\text{sigmoid}}$ is the standard DPO preference loss, $\mathcal{L}_{\text{bco\_pair}}$ is a binary quality signal penalising rejected responses, and $\mathcal{L}_{\text{sft}}$ is a generation loss on the chosen response that prevents degenerate output collapse.
+where $\mathcal{L}_{\text{sigmoid}}$ is the standard DPO preference loss, $\mathcal{L}_{\text{bco\_pair}}$ is a binary quality signal penalizing rejected responses, and $\mathcal{L}_{\text{sft}}$ is a generation loss on the chosen response that prevents degenerate output collapse.
+Parameter-efficient fine-tuning is performed via Low-Rank Adaptation (LoRA) \cite{hu2022lora}, targeting all attention projection and feed-forward layers.
+Training ran for approximately 12~hours on a single NVIDIA H200 GPU.
 The LoRA configuration is given in Table~\ref{tab:lora_config}.
-Table~\ref{tab:training_hparams} depicts all hyperparameters used in our DPO training.
+Table~\ref{tab:training_hparams} depicts all hyperparameters used in our training.